goodarzilab/pyteiser/README.md

 You can either run a command `git clone https://github.com/goodarzilab/pyteiser.git` in your terminal or click "Clone or download" in the top right corner of this page.

 ## Usage

 The package consists of:
 - set of modules where the core functions are implemented (`pyteiser/pyteiser`)
 - set of wrapper scripts that implement individual steps of the pipeline (`pyteiser/pyteiser/wrappers`)
+- a single wrapper script that runs the whole pipeline (`pyteiser/pyteiser/wrappers`)

 Several steps of the pipeline are computationally demanding and therefore are recommended to be run on a High Performance Computing machine.
 Depending on the institution / company you are at the HPC you are using might have different job submission requirements.
 In particular, the keywords for memory or time requests might differ among individual HPC systems.
 We recommend running each step of the pipeline individually since it might be hard to reserve cores on HPC for long enough to be able to run the whole pipeline in a single run. <br>
 We provide frameworks for either running the scripts on your own machine or submitting it to SGE-based HPCs through `qsub` command. <br>